spottybones/fullstack-tournament/README.md

 ## Description ##

-This package provides a library of Python functions that can be used to implement a simple [Swiss-system tournament][1].
+This module provides a library of Python functions that can be used to implement a simple [Swiss-system tournament][1].

 ## Requirements ##